top of page

 Hibiscus

-From a yogic point of view, it benefits the first and second chakras.
+From a yogic perspective, it benefits the first and second chakras.
 Due to heat, congestion, and contraction, these chakras are related to the urinary and reproductive organs.
 They are sacred to Ganesh (the elephant god), who moves all obstacles and grants the realization of all goals.

 Nutrition Facts